PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/utilities/imageExtensionCheck/functions/imageExtensionCheck.md

 \> **imageExtensionCheck**(`filename`): `Promise`\<`void`\>

-This function checks the extension of the file.
+Checks the file extension of the given filename.
-If the extension isn't of type 'png', or 'jpg', or 'jpeg', then the file is deleted and a validation error is thrown.
+If the extension is not 'png', 'jpg', or 'jpeg', deletes the file and throws a validation error.

 ## Parameters

 • **filename**: `string`

-Name of file
+The name of the file to check

 ## Returns